A Ukrainian Adventure to the City of the Golden Domes

-We stayed in the 'Really Central' hostel just off of the city's main boulevard Vul Kreshatyk.
-Our hostel in the capital should have been named 'Really Dangerous' as, on the third night, there was an electrical fire in the ceiling and we were faced with the task of taking our ablutions by candle light.
-Add to this the fact that the hostel was managed by two women in their early twenties up for a party, and who seemed to think that everyone else staying at the hostel would appreciate their Russian pop music, and it's safe to say that our time at the Really Central hostel was Really Memorable.
-It was very Ukrainian - and I loved it.
+We stayed in the Really Central hostel just off of the Kyiv's main boulevard Vul Kreshatyk.
+Our hostel in the capital should have been named the "Really Dangerous" hostel as, on the third night, there was an electrical fire in the ceiling and we were faced with the task of taking our ablutions by candle light.
+Add to this the fact that the hostel was managed by two women in their early twenties up for a party, and who seemed to think that everyone else staying at the hostel would appreciate their unique taste in Ukrainian pop music, and it's safe to say that our time at the Really Central hostel was Really Memorable.
+It was very Ukrainian - and, for this reason, I loved it anyway.

 The beautiful golden domes of the Church of St Michael.

-The circular formation of Kiev's Independence Square whose buildings during Soviet times were once draped with huge red flags of Lenin and the hammer and sickle on national days of celebration.
+The circular formation of Kyiv's Independence Square whose buildings during Soviet times were once draped with huge red flags of Lenin and the hammer and sickle on national days of celebration.
 It was later the scene of the Orange Revolution which brought Yushenko to power following his infamous poisoning by some of Ukraine's darker political forces.

 travel tips, links & resources

 - If you want to travel to Chernobyl and the deserted town of Pripyat, make sure you do your research and arrange with an online travel agent before your arrival.
 It is one of my greatest regrets of my trip to Ukraine.
 Book early to avoid disappointment.

 - Kyiv is perfectly navigable by foot and it's quite possible to see the main sights within a couple of days.
 Plan for at least two days - and add at least another day if you want a more relaxing saunter around the city.